nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

-**Value proposition**: Users that want to log their sales funnel cycle and keep track of their leads.
-You can do it faster on a CLI with better NLP.
-Helps salesperson keep track of all the necessary details and set reminders/alerts, prioritise sales tasks
+**Value proposition**: Users that want a faster way to log their sales funnel cycle and keep track of their leads through our CLI app.
+SalesPunch helps salespersons keep track of all the necessary details and set reminders/alerts, keep track of their leads and prioritise sales tasks

 - Table of Contents
   {:toc}